Iain Benson: Legal philosophy and political theory

 Benson has argued that the Canadian approach to a pluralistic society has often overlooked the important role that religions play in the public sphere as well as in the lives of citizens and their groups.
 He contends that secularism is not neutral regarding religion, and that the term as most people have understood it excludes from "the public sphere" a key component of many citizens' identities, which is their freedom of conscience and religion.
 Benson further argues that a better understanding of the term "secular" would keep religion and the state jurisdictionally separate while allowing for co-operation and mutual understanding between them.
 The ultimate goal of this preferred philosophy would be to create a society in which individual and communal differences are accepted and embraced rather than one in which law and politics are viewed as building towards forced "agreement" or "convergence".
 A "think-piece" paper for the Canadian Federal Government's Policy Research Initiative group on "Religion and Public Policy" (January 2008) was an elaboration of some of his thinking on the issue and highlighted the need for a paradigm shift in the way we approach religion and public policy.
 It also outlined some of the implications this should have for government actions in relation to multiculturalism in the public sphere, and legal decisions in relation to religious freedom and the principles of accommodation.

 More recently he has begun examining the tendency of legal decisions to remove from consideration the communal dimension of religious rights, and has written of the associational dimension of the freedom of religion and its importance to diversity, freedom and a pluralistic society.

 Benson's scholarly writings are referred to in many scholarly books and articles and he is called upon frequently to review scholarly manuscripts, articles.
 He has examined graduate degrees (MTh and DTheol degrees to date).

 Other involvements and interests

 Iain Benson is a published poet.
 He was also the editor of Volume VII of the Collected Works of G.K.
 Chesterton, contributing a critical introduction and several hundred footnotes to Chesterton's novels Manalive, The Ball and the Cross and The Flying Inn.
 In 2001 Benson addressed the Oxford University, C.S.
-Lewis society, and became a Knight of Magisterial Grace of the Sovereign Military Order of Malta.
+Lewis society, and became a Knight of Magistral Grace of the Sovereign Military Order of Malta.
 He has been in Canadian Who's Who since 2011.